93% would make again

 Estimated values based on one serving size.

 - Make the bao buns: Add the warm water, sugar, and yeast to a liquid measuring cup.
-Whisk to combine, then set aside to bloom, five minutes.
+Whisk to combine, then set aside to bloom, about 5 minutes.

 - In a large bowl, whisk together the flour, baking powder, and salt.
 Make a well in the center.
 Add the yeast mixture and vegetable oil to the well and stir with a wooden spoon until a soft dough begins to form.
 Transfer the dough to a clean surface and knead until smooth and elastic, about 3 minutes.
 Keep extra flour nearby in case the dough sticks to the surface or your hands.
 Shape into a ball.